evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

       mass: 0 // The mass of the box
     };

-    var previousTime = 0; // Stores time of the previous iteration in seconds var timeElapsed = 0; // Stores elapsed time in seconds from the start of emulation.
+    var deltaT = 0.016; // The length of the time increment.

     function resetStateToInitialConditions() {
       state.xDisplacement = initialConditions.xDisplacement;